 The need for speed doesn’t just apply to load times; it also is relevant for crucial information and how quickly a visitor can find it on your site.

-It is somewhat safe to assume that there are a few things people are looking for if they are out and about using their mobiles, like locations near them, directions to said locations, phone numbers.
+It is somewhat safe to assume that there are a few things people are looking for if they are out and about using their mobiles, like locations near them, directions to said locations, and phone numbers.
 This kind of stuff should be effortless to find (and all phone numbers should link to an immediate call).

 Understanding which information is most relevant to the kinds of people searching your site comes down to a proper understanding of your customer, which is a whole other blog.